Seiya Suzuki Player Props: Cubs vs. Nationals

-Seiya Suzuki -- 1-for-4 with a triple in his last game -- will be in action for the Chicago Cubs versus the Washington Nationals, with MacKenzie Gore on the mound, on May 1 at 7:05 PM ET.
+The Chicago Cubs and Seiya Suzuki, who went 1-for-3 with an RBI last time out, take on Trevor Williams and the Washington Nationals at Nationals Park, Tuesday at 7:05 PM ET.

-In his previous game, he went 1-for-4 with a triple against the Marlins.
+In his previous game he had a one-hit showing (1-for-3) against the Nationals.

 Seiya Suzuki Game Info & Props vs. the Nationals